EU joins semiconductor race with €43bn plan

 "Europe cannot stay out of this technology race," he added.

-Breton said Europe needs huge investment in the next generation of semiconductors to reduce dependency on third countries and keep global supply chains running, should geopolitical tensions worsen.
+Breton said Europe needs huge investment in the next generation of semiconductors to reduce dependency on third countries and keep global supply chains running in times of crisis.

 The proposal met with some scepticism, particularly since the new subsidy rules would oblige manufacturers established in the EU to prioritise orders to European sectors in case of a crisis.